-Get rid of wasps nests with safe treatment by local pest control professionals.
-Wasps nests can be destroyed in any location on your property.
-Same day service for local emergency call-outs.
-Our service is guaranteed, and if the job requires another visit, there is no charge.
-We are at the cutting edge of wasp control technology, reducing pesticide use to the minimum or zero (Organic wasp removal).
+We are constantly improving our wasp control methods, reducing pesticide use to the minimum or zero (Organic wasp removal).
 We have hundreds of repeat clients over many years – our service is THAT good!

-To treat a wasp nest is £45.00 (no vat) additional nests are charged at £15.00 each when treated at the same visit.
+To treat a wasp nest is £60.00 (no vat) Additional nests are charged at £20.00 each when treated at the same visit.
+We use an absolute minimum of chemical and use proven tools to deliver the dose.
 Full safety checks are conducted before any work is carried out, keeping everyone safe.

-Organic wasp nest removal.
-We can remove wasp nest without chemicals when the whole nest is visible.
+We can offer chemical-free wasp nest removal when the whole nest is visible or accessible.
 Please call to discuss your requirements.
 Please note that just removing the nest will leave thousands of unhappy wasps looking for sweet food.
 These are very likely to sting, especially where food is consumed or prepared.
 Our service is tailored to reduce the likelihood of this happening.
 We also sell and install professional wasp traps where there is risk of stings from displaced wasps.

-Natural wasp control is the favoured option when, for example, wasps in compost heaps, wasps nest near fish ponds and wasps nest in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.
+Natural wasp control is the only option when, for example, wasps are in compost heaps, near fish ponds, in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.

 Our chemical-free wasp nest destruction is becoming more popular each year, but does take more time and planning than conventional methods if it is to be safe.